 Director, Academic Enrichment Program

-Angelyn graduated magna cum laude from the University of Tennessee double majoring in English and Spanish with and concentration in literature and language acquisition.
-She earned a Master of Arts in Teaching in with an specialization in education, literature, and ESL at Duke University.
-Her research specifically focuses on student development and curriculum within literature, English language education and Arab Women’s Literature.
+Angelyn graduated magna cum laude from the University of Tennessee double majoring in English and Spanish with a concentration in literature and language acquisition.
+She earned a Master of Arts in Teaching with a specialization in education, literature, and ESL at Duke University.
+Her research specifically focuses on student development and curriculum within literature, English language education, and Arab Women’s Literature.